-Schools and administrative offices must submit Final Fund Claims by June 30, 2006, in order to have them charged to the 2005-06 fiscal year.
-See Accounting and Disbursements Reference Guide No. 1706.1, "Imprest Funds" for instructions on preparing these claims.
+Schools and offices must submit final Imprest Fund claims by June 29, 2007, in order to have them charged to the 2006-07 fiscal year.
+See Accounting and Disbursements Reference Guide No. 751, "Imprest Funds" November 17, 2005 for instructions on preparing these claims.

-Imprest Fund Claims (Form 34-AEH-24) for expenditures that have not been previously reimbursed, must be dated and time-stamped "Received" in the Accounts Payable Branch no later than 4:30 P.M.
-June 30, 2006, in order to have them charged to fiscal year 2005-2006.
-This includes resubmission of claims which were previously returned because of insufficient funds.
-See Accounting and Disbursements Division Reference Guide No. 1706.1, "Imprest Funds" for instructions on preparing these claims.
+Imprest Fund claims (Form 34-AEH-24) for expenditures that have not been previously reimbursed must be dated and time-stamped "Received" in Accounts Payable Branch no later than 4:30 P.M. on June 29, 2007, in order to have them charged to fiscal year 2006-2007.
+This includes resubmission of claims which were previously returned due to insufficient funds.
+See Accounting and Disbursements Division Reference Guide No. 751, "Imprest Funds" November 17, 2005 for instructions on preparing these claims.

-Administrators are encouraged to submit claims as soon as possible so that school personnel will be available to respond to any questions relating to the claims.
-Unresolved questions relating to a claim will delay reimbursement and might result in expenditures not being charged to the 2005-2006 fiscal year.
+Administrators are encouraged to submit claims as soon as possible, so that school personnel will be available to respond to any questions from Accounts Payable Branch relating to the claims.
+Unresolved questions relating to a claim will delay reimbursement and may result to expenditures being charged to the next fiscal year.

 Administrators with assignment and/or location changes are reminded that the Imprest Fund Account must be cleared by submitting a final claim and a check in the amount of any unexpended funds.
-See Accounting and Disbursements

-Division Reference Guide No. 1706.1, "Imprest Funds" for instructions on closure of Imprest Funds.
+See Accounting and Disbursements Division Reference Guide No. 751, "Imprest Funds" November 17, 2005 for instructions on closure of Imprest Fund.